daichengxin/multiomics-configs/pycls/README.md

 Cell lines are a fundamental part of biological research, and they are used in a wide range of experiments.
 However, cell line metadata can be inconsistent and difficult to manage.
 Here we are creating a [DB](cl-annotations-db.tsv) that can be used to annotate/validate proteomics SDRF for cell lines studies.
 These are the major sources of cell line metadata:

 - [CelloSaurus](https://web.expasy.org/cellosaurus/): CelloSaurus is the main source used in our database.
 The source of the metadata is the following file [cellosaurus.txt](https://ftp.expasy.org/databases/cellosaurus/cellosaurus.txt)
+- [Cell model passports](https://cog.sanger.ac.uk/cmp/download/model_list_20240110.csv): The cell model passports are a collection of cell lines from multiple sources.
+We use the cell model passports to annotate cell lines that are not available in CelloSaurus.
 - [BTO](https://bioportal.bioontology.org/ontologies/BTO): The BRENDA Tissue Ontology (BTO) is used to annotate an extra reference for the cell line ID.
 - [EA](https://https://www.ebi.ac.uk/gxa): Expression Atlas has been curating for more than 10 years the metadata of multiple RNA experiments.
 We collect multiple cell lines experiments from EA in folder [ea](ea); and try to create a catalog of cell lines metadata as an extra source.
+- [MONDO](https://bioportal.bioontology.org/ontologies/MONDO): The Monarch Disease Ontology (MONDO) is used to annotate the disease of the cell line.

 > **Note**: Additionaly we use other resources such as [Coriell cell line Catalog](https://www.coriell.org/) and [atcc](https://www.atcc.org/) for manual annotation of cell lines in the database.